karaoc/dayz.test/Basebuilding-Guide.md

 Most kits have multiple uses, for example the wall kit can become a wall, window, door, gate.
 You will get the option after building the frame of the base building element as show in the videos.

+To build you can use a hatchet or a hammer.

 [![Building your Base](https://i.imgur.com/uckL4I0.jpg)](https://www.youtube.com/watch?v=-U8eEfrgO60)

+You can also attach codelocks to doors and gates.
+By default they are 4 digits but can be changed by server hosters.
+You can tell how many digits the codelock is by the message "PIN CODES(X)" x being the number of digits.

 [![Building your Base - Codelock](https://i.imgur.com/Ea0JQSb.png)](https://www.youtube.com/watch?v=KJSpmUZQwvQ)

 ## Dismantling your Base

+To dismantle, you need to be on the soft side and use a crowbar or a hatchet.
+You need to look at the part to get the option to dismantle as shown in the video.

 [![Dismantling your Base](https://i.imgur.com/dhK16Wh.jpg)](https://www.youtube.com/watch?v=NpJciBgeIXM)